 Stop orders are one of the most widely used orders that limit losses and successfully manage downside risk.
 Especially when a trader is under pressure, their mind tries every possible trick to get out of the stressful situation.
 However, if you enter a position without placing a stop order, you expose yourself to the psychological effects of 'just one more time' as there is no barrier that stops you after a specific limit/position.

+Such orders allow you to guard against all your profits while also limiting the downside risks, providing you with the best of both worlds.
+If you are having a tough time making a particular level of profit and want to push the position along with limiting the losses, a trailing stop is an effective order type.
+It protects your earnings on the upside and attempts to mitigate losses on the downside as well.
 A trailing order enables the trader to specify the number of PIPs according to the current rate, which will then trigger the market order.
 These specified numbers of PIPs will then trial the trader's order as and when the market moves in the trader's favor.
 In case of the market moving against the trader, the triggered market order will execute the trade at the next available rate, also highly depending on the currency's liquidity.

 We now know that foreign exchange risk occurs due to currency fluctuations in the international economy.
 This can happen due to various reasons, including but not restricted to a natural calamity, a big news announcement, an economic or financial crisis, political instability, a war breakout, and more.
 It affects not only investors trading in the foreign exchange market but also businesses that offer import/export of products and services.
 These risks, however, can be successfully managed through order types, as mentioned above.
 Our Forex trading platform ensures that your trades are secure and transparent and gives you the correct exposure that you need to succeed in the foreign exchange market.